-LA = Load Allocation (i.e., loadings from nonpoint sources including natural background); and on a daily timescale to meet the wording of the legislation that created the program.
+LA = Load Allocation (i.e., loadings from nonpoint sources including natural background); and MOS = Margin of Safety.

+TMDLs can be expressed in terms of either mass per time, toxicity or other appropriate measure [40 CFR, Part 130.2 (i)).
+However, in light of legal action, the US EPA has issued guidance that TMDLs should be expressed on a daily timescale to meet the wording of the legislation that created the program.
 Yet for lakes, daily nutrient loading limits are of little use in management, as lakes integrate loading over a much longer time period to manifest observed conditions.
 Expression of nutrient loads on seasonal to annual time scales is appropriate, although daily loads will be reported to meet program guidelines.